-Hinckley & Bosworth Borough Council is now preparing a new Local Plan for the Borough, which will extend the plan to 2036.
-The Core Strategy will be reviewed and updated, whilst the DPDs will be incorporated into the single Local Plan document.
-The Council published a new Local Development Scheme in January 2017 (HBBC, 2017), which sets out the plan documents that will be prepared and a timetable for their preparation.
+HBBC is now preparing a new Local Plan for the borough, which will extend the plan to 2041.
+The Council published a new Local Development Scheme in February 2024 (HBBC, 2024), which sets out the plan documents that will be prepared and a timetable for their preparation.

-The new Core Strategy will set out the strategic priorities for development in the Borough.
+The new Local Plan will set out the strategic priorities for development in the borough.
 It will include commitments for housing, employment and other development and will set out the specific criteria against which planning applications for the development and use of land and buildings will be considered.
-In addition, the Core Strategy will seek to address local needs in terms of community facilities and infrastructure, and set out policies for promoting and protecting key environmental features and resources within the area, adapting to climate change and securing good design.
+In addition, the Local Plan will seek to address local needs in terms of community facilities and infrastructure and set out policies for promoting and protecting key environmental features and resources within the area, adapting to climate change and securing good design.

-1.2 Sustainability Appraisal
+1.3 Sustainability Appraisal

-Sustainability Appraisal is a compulsory requirement for Local Plans under section 19 of the Planning and Compulsory Purchase Act 2004.
+SA is a compulsory requirement for Local Plans under section 19 of the Planning and Compulsory Purchase Act 2004.
 UK Government guidance states that 'Its role is to promote sustainable development by assessing the extent to which the emerging plan, when judged against reasonable alternatives, will help to achieve relevant environmental, economic and social objectives.'
-(Paragraph: 001) (Department for Communities & Local Government, 2014).
+(DLUHC and MHCLG, 2020).